10xcoder/gatsby/docs/tutorial/part-three/index.md

 And there you have it!
 A three page site with a basic global navigation.

-_Challenge:_ With your new "layout component" powers, trying adding headers, footers, global navigation, sidebars, etc. to your Gatsby sites!
+_Challenge:_ With your new "layout component" powers, try adding headers, footers, global navigation, sidebars, etc. to your Gatsby sites!

 ## What's coming next?